arkency/posts/posts/2016-07-08-testing-soap-api-adapters.md

 The signature is a cryptographic digest of all the other values based on a secret that only me and the payment gateway should know.
-That way the gateway can check the integrity of the message and that it is coming from me and no one else.
+That way the gateway can check the integrity of the message and that it is coming from me and not somebody else.
 So it plays a role of authentication token as well.
 I extracted the implementation into `HashGuard` class which is not interesting for us today.